akinofftz/progit/de/04-git-server/01-chapter4.markdown

 <!--**Mirroring**: Gitolite can help you maintain multiple mirrors, and switch between them easily if the primary server goes down.-->

-**Spiegelung**: Gitolite kann Dir helfen verschiedene Mirrors (Spiegelserver) zu verwalten.
-Außerdem ist es damit einfach zwischen verschiedenen Mirrors zu wechseln, wenn der primäre Server offline ist.
+**Spiegelung**: Gitolite kann Dir helfen, verschiedene Mirrors (Spiegelserver) zu verwalten.
+Außerdem ist es damit einfach, zwischen verschiedenen Mirrors zu wechseln, wenn der primäre Server offline ist.

 <!--## Git Daemon ##-->
-## Git Daemon ##
+## Git-Daemon ##

 <!--For public, unauthenticated read access to your projects, you’ll want to move past the HTTP protocol and start using the Git protocol.
 The main reason is speed.
 The Git protocol is far more efficient and thus faster than the HTTP protocol, so using it will save your users time.-->

-Wenn Du anonymen, öffentlichen Lesezugriff für Deine Repositorys zur Verfügung stellen willst, solltest Du Dir mal das Git Protokoll, als Ersatz für das HTTP Protokoll anschauen.
+Wenn Du anonymen, öffentlichen Lesezugriff für Deine Repositorys zur Verfügung stellen willst, solltest Du Dir mal das Git-Protokoll als Ersatz für das HTTP-Protokoll anschauen.
 Der Hauptgrund dafür ist die Geschwindigkeit.
-Das Git Protokoll ist weitaus effizienter und deshalb viel schneller als das HTTP Protokoll.
+Das Git-Protokoll ist weitaus effizienter und deshalb viel schneller als das HTTP-Protokoll.
 Wenn Du Deinen Anwendern Zeit ersparen willst, solltest Du es zur Verfügung stellen.

 <!--Again, this is for unauthenticated read-only access.
 If you’re running this on a server outside your firewall, it should only be used for projects that are publicly visible to the world.
 If the server you’re running it on is inside your firewall, you might use it for projects that a large number of people or computers (continuous integration or build servers) have read-only access to, when you don’t want to have to add an SSH key for each.-->

-Ich möchte Dich noch mal darauf hinweisen, dass das Git Protokoll nur für anonymen (also ohne Authentifizierung) Lesezugriff geeignet ist.
-Wenn Du einen öffentlichen Server betreibst, sollte das Git Protokoll nur für Projekte eingesetzt werden, die öffentlich für den Rest einsehbar sein sollen.
-Innerhalb Deines eigenen Netzwerks, welches mit einer Firewall abgeschottet ist, ist es sinnvoll, da Du mit dem Git Protokoll einer großen Anzahl von Benutzern und Computern (Continuous Integration oder Build-Server), Lesezugriff zur Verfügung stellen kannst, ohne dass Du für jeden einzelnen Nutzer ein SSH Schlüssel verwalten musst.
+Ich möchte Dich noch mal darauf hinweisen, dass das Git-Protokoll nur für anonymen (also ohne Authentifizierung) Lesezugriff geeignet ist.
+Wenn Du einen öffentlichen Server betreibst, sollte das Git-Protokoll nur für Projekte eingesetzt werden, die öffentlich für den Rest einsehbar sein sollen.
+Innerhalb Deines eigenen Netzwerks, welches mit einer Firewall abgeschottet ist, ist es sinnvoll, da Du mit dem Git-Protokoll einer großen Anzahl von Benutzern und Computern (Continuous Integration oder Build-Server), Lesezugriff zur Verfügung stellen kannst, ohne dass Du für jeden einzelnen Nutzer ein SSH Schlüssel verwalten musst.

 <!--In any case, the Git protocol is relatively easy to set up.
 Basically, you need to run this command in a daemonized manner:-->

-Auf jeden Fall ist es sehr einfach das Git Protokoll einzurichten.
+Auf jeden Fall ist es sehr einfach das Git-Protokoll einzurichten.
 Im Prinzip musst Du nur folgendes tun:

 	git daemon --reuseaddr --base-path=/opt/git/ /opt/git/